Summary

 Who is responsible for running and maintaining communal features in a leasehold property?

-The freeholder or an appointed management agency is usually responsible for running and maintaining any communal features in a leasehold property.
+The freeholder or an appointed property management agency is usually responsible for running and maintaining any communal features in a leasehold property.

 Should I purchase a leasehold property?